bergundy/android-market-api-py/README.md

-# Python Android Market Library
+# Python Android PlayStore Library

 This is a Python port of the [Android Market API Java Project](http://code.google.com/p/android-market-api/)